Asset Building; Omnibus Package

 State] department of human

-services may [ prescribe only such regulations] adopt rules with
+services may prescribe [ only such] regulations with respect to

-respect to demonstration projects [ under this chapter] as are necessary
+demonstration projects [ under this chapter] as are necessary to ensure

 2. By amending subsection (d) to read: